rdlowrey/auryn/README.md

 > **NOTE:** Using `Auryn\Injector::delegate` will bypass the proxied class, if you want to delegate class instantiation with your factory and you want also a proxy version of it you have to create your business logic for handling proxy.

+You can find more informations about how proxy and lazy loading work in the [ProxyManager](https://github.com/Ocramius/ProxyManager) documentation.

 ### Instantiation Delegates

 Often factory classes/methods are used to prepare an object for use after instantiation. auryn